 Annual Alabama Institute for Recovery

-This annual conference is organized by the Office of Peer Programs and with the assistance of Wings Across Alabama.
+This annual conference is organized by the Office of Peer Programs with the assistance of Wings Across Alabama.
 Approximately 800 participants attend each year with more than 600 attendees awarded scholarships that would not be able to attend otherwise.
 This year marked the 25th anniversary of the conference.
 The conference is coordinated by peers and features speakers and workshops on topics and issues of interest to individuals with mental illness.
 Activities during the conference also include the presentation of the annual RESPECT awards, the annual Talent Show, a candlelight vigil, a watermelon social, and a dance.
 This three-day conference not only offers educational and inspirational tracks but promotes opportunities for true peer camaraderie and empowerment.
 Medical staff from state psychiatric facilities and community mental health centers volunteer every year to be part of the Crisis Response Team.
 Health screenings are offered to consumers in attendance.

 Alabama Institute for Recovery Documents